 The way we discuss Indigenous issues, history, and culture is important.
 Language has been used to subjugate and categorise people for centuries and a simple phrase or name can signify or represent issues in a way that perpetuates harmful narratives or stereotypes.

-Take Aboriginal or Aborigine, for example.
-This might be the term that many, particularly older generations, will use refer to Indigenous people.
-It’s problematic however as it has been used historically to subjugate and perpetuate racism.
+Take Aborigine, for example.
+This might be the term that many, particularly older generations, will use to refer to Indigenous people.
+It’s problematic however as it has been used historically to subjugate and perpetuate racism, particularly in its shortened form.

-Aboriginal is a word of Latin origin which simply means original inhabitants.
+Aborigine is a word of Latin origin that means original inhabitants.
 It doesn’t refer to the original inhabitants of this land.
 When referring to Indigenous people in Australia, it’s best to give their clan name as a descriptor and use Indigenous, First Nation, or Traditional Owners / Traditional Custodians as general references.
+Aboriginal, or Aboriginal and Torres Strait Islander for all Indigenous people from both the mainland and neighbouring islands, is also okay.

 The name Australia too is a hotly debated subject.
 While there has been movement for a long time to rename New Zealand to its indigenous name, Aotearoa, Indigenous people here never had one name for the land as a whole.
 First Nations people were made up of roughly 500 separate clans or nations and never thought of themselves as a homogenised whole.